oceanprotocol/docs/data-farming/predictoordf.md

 ROSE payouts of 100,000 ROSE/week for the first 4 weeks of Predictoor DF.
 - Payout is 4 days after the end of the DF round, on Monday.
 Therefore there will be payouts at the end of DF62, DF63, DF64, and DF65.
-- Before the ROSE rewards payout and DF round end, make sure you claim your OCEAN rewards for all your predictions from the DF round to be accounted.
+- Between the DF round end and ROSE rewards payout, make sure you claim your OCEAN rewards for all your predictions from the DF round to be accounted.
 - Payout for a given predictoor is pro-rata to the net earnings of that predictoor over that DF round, specifically (total sales $ to the predictoor) minus (predictoor stake slashed due to being wrong).
 - The ROSE comes from a generous contribution of[ Oasis Protocol Foundation](https://oasisprotocol.org/) 👪🙏.